Arnaldo Mussolini

-Arnaldo Mussolini (January 11, 1885 – December 21, 1931) was an Italian journalist and politician.
-He was the brother of Italy's Fascist dictator Benito Mussolini, and a Fascist himself.
+Arnaldo Mussolini (11 January 1885 – 21 December 1931) was an Italian journalist and politician.
+He was the brother of fascist Prime Minister of Italy Benito Mussolini, and a fascist himself.
 He was also the brother of Edvige Mussolini and the brother-in-law of Rachele Mussolini.

 Biography

 Arnaldo Mussolini was born at Dovia di Predappio.

 A graduate of the agricultural school at Cesena in 1909, he married Augusta Bondanini who bore him three children: Sandro Italico Mussolini, Vito Mussolini and Rosina Mussolini.
 He was a teacher and commune secretary with the Italian Socialist Party in Predappio until 1914.
 Before devoting himself to teaching in his hometown, Arnaldo Mussolini was a professor of agriculture from 1908 to 1909 at the Institute of Falcon-Vial in San Vito al Tagliamento.
 He had a great affection for the region, and devoted many years to it, teaching at the aforementioned institution, as well as at elementary schools Carbona, in the municipality of San Vito.
 The town appointed him city clerk.
 As a tribute to this country that had welcomed him with affection, he called his eldest son Vito, after which the town reciprocated by placing, on behalf of Sanvitesi a plaque in the courtyard of the Falcon-Vial in memory of the beloved teacher.

 Arnaldo Mussolini, like his brother Benito Mussolini, took part in World War I, attaining the rank of lieutenant, and in 1919 after the war's end, he moved to Milan.
+When he learned that his brother Benito had congratulated and rewarded with money the authors of the bomb-throwing which had caused serious injuries to several citizens in Via di San Damiano in Milan on 17 November 1919, "Arnaldo Mussolini, then not completely touched from the divine light of his brother", said to an accolyte: 'my brother is truly a criminal".